lnclem05/lnclem05.github.io/projects/recordDatabase.md

 }
 ```

-User_interface.c is also written in C and interacts with the user to create a database of records.
+User_interface.c is also written in C and interacts with the user to create a database of records linked together by a linked list.
 It allows users to input commands such as adding, printing, finding, and deleting records associated with account numbers.
 It contains the functions main as well as getaddress which returns the address typed by the user without any new line characters.
 The function's code can be seen below:

 ```cpp
 void getaddress(char add[], int len){